Jinger Duggar Wants Distance From Spotlight, Newly-Married Duggar Daughter Reportedly Wants Privacy

 A photo posted by The Duggar Family (@duggarfam) on

 Things between Jinger Duggar and Jeremy Vuolo were much different than they were with the other daughters and their spouses.
-She had a little bit more relaxed courting rules, though that was reportedly due to the fact that their relationship was long distance for much of the time.
+She had a little bit more relaxed courting rules, although that was reportedly due to the fact that their relationship was long distance for much of the time.
 The two traveled together while courting, which was also something her older sisters did not do.
 Jinger is very much her own person, demonstrating that over and over again as fans watched her grow up in front of their eyes.
 She is focused on her goals in life, which seem to be settling down with Vuolo and starting a family.

 When the Josh Duggar scandal broke, Jinger Duggar came out of her shell a little bit more.
 She talked about how it affected her on camera, but she had been flying under the radar for the most part before then.
 There were plenty of tears when talking about her brother as she became a victim once more through the media leak and the amount of attention that was put on her and her older sisters.
 Jinger has done well for herself, focusing on photography and becoming quite good at it.
 In fact, she was the one who took photos for Jessa Duggar and Ben Seewald to announce their second pregnancy.
-It was a very touching photoshoot, especially watching the sisters interact through it.
+It was a very touching photo shoot, especially watching the sisters interact through it.

 So great having all of our older daughters together while Jill is temporarily back in Arkansas! ????